PeppeL-G/bagawork/docs/src/routes/(default)/documentation/speaker/+page.md

 }
 ```

+* `languageCode` is of the format `LANGUAGE-COUNTRY`.
+For example, `en-US` means *English as they speak it in the United States*.
+[This webpage](https://gist.github.com/Josantonius/b455e315bc7f790d14b136d61d9ae469) contains the code for different languages and countries
 * `rate` can be decreased/increased to make the voice speak slower/faster
 * `pitch` can be decreased/increased to lower/raise the pitch of the voice

 ::: warning Different devices = different voices!

-Different devices support different voices, so the voices that are supported on your device are not necesarilly supported on devices your users have.
+Different devices support different voices, so the voices that are supported on your device are not necessarily supported on devices your users have.
 Which voices that are available are primarily determined by:

 * Which operating system (Windows, Max, Linux, etc.) the device is using
 * Which web browser (Firefox, Chrome, Safari, Edge, etc. ) that is used to run the BagaWork app